Google Scholar Help

 Google Scholar covers all subject areas although it appears to be strongest in science, technology and medicine.

 It is recommended that you access Google Scholar through the Libraries' gateway to databases and electronic resources.
-This will allow you to use the Get it @ BU button to locate full-text articles (electronic or print) that the library owns through its subscriptions.
-You can also use the Get it @ BU service through Google Scholar preferences.
+This will allow you to use the Get It! button to locate full-text articles (electronic or print) that the library owns through its subscriptions.
+You can also use the Get It! service through Google Scholar preferences.
 To do this, click on the Settings link and then "Library Links".
 Search for Binghamton University.

 You can search Google Scholar the same way as you would search Google.
 Simply type your topic into the box and click search.
 Google Scholar also has an advanced searched function that allows you to refine your search by author, publication or date.

-Get it @ BU: Get it @ BU is a tool that allows you to find full-text journal articles or Library Catalogue
+Get It!: Get It! is a tool that allows you to find full-text journal articles or Library Catalogue

 records.
-When you find an article you want, click on the Get it @ BU link.
-The Get it @ BU screen will provide you with one of three options: link to the full-text document,
+When you find an article you want, click on the Get It! link.
+The Get It! screen will provide you with one of three options: link to the full-text document,

 locate the document in the library catalog, or request the document using Illiad Interlibrary Loan).